JiatongWangAlex/milestone_location_calculator_based_on_caput_viae_and_mile_number/README.md

 If your route is not in the Peutinger tablet, try the Itinerarium Antonini Augusti; unfortunately there isn't a similar online tool for consulting it.

-## Why did I make this?

-I made this because there was a cluster of milestones reused in a medieval bridge in Aquae Flaviae; 6 of which, tantalisingly, records both the caput viae of the road and the mile number.
-I thought this was definitely enough information for us to have a rough estimate of where they originally stood, so I made this calculator.

-One major design hurdle I encountered while making this calculator was the coastline paradox.
-The more detailed a road asset is, the "longer" it becomes due to all the kinks and bends.
-If we simply convert Roman miles to kms and attempt to plot the milestone at the Xth km of the very detailed Itiner-e based route asset, we would be at the mercy of the coastline paradox.

-Therefore, to sidestep this entirely, the calculator uses percentage, not a raw conversion from Roman miles to kilometers.

-For a milestone on the Xth mile of a road Y miles long:

-**FIRST**: It calculates that for a road Y miles long, X miles is Z percent of its total length.

-**THEN**: it looks at the unified route asset, grabs its total length in kilometers, and multiplies the total length of the route asset by Z percent.

-**FINALLY**: it "crawls" along the route asset and finds the (Z percent x total length) km mark and prints that coordinate

-If you ever encounter a Roman milestone (for which the caput viae and mile number is known),  divorced from its original context, or published under a legacy place name that is no longer identifiable, this calculator will help you estimate where it originally stood.

-If you are interested in my thesis project (which did not end up relying on these calculations, but it was a fun detour), see https://maximinusthraxdatabaseui.streamlit.app/